-No matter how many seasons of polo you have under your belt, we all have games or even longer periods of time struggling with hitting the ball.
+No matter how many seasons of Polo you have under your belt, we all have games where we’re or even longer periods of time struggling with hitting the ball.

-Generally the problems relate to the distance we are able to make the ball travel or the direction the ball ends up going.
-It’s easy to lose accuracy and get frustrated with not being able to hit the ball as far as we would like and it can become a massive psychological barrier to improving your polo.
+Generally, the problems relate to the distance we are able to make the ball travel or the direction the ball ends up going.
+It’s easy to lose accuracy and get frustrated with not being able to hit the ball as far as we would like.
+It can become a massive psychological barrier in improving your Polo.

 I always take my swing back to basics when I’m having a bad game.
-By simplifying everything about your swing, you can mend all matter of woes.
+By simplifying everything about your swing, you can mend all matters of woes.